Complete reference for all frontmatter fields available in Bengal pages.

 - Any field not listed above goes into

-page.props - Access via
+page.props - Access in templates via

 Example

-Access custom fields via:
+Access custom fields in templates:

-Note: Theprops:key is only used in skeleton manifests (bengal project skeleton apply).
+Note: The props: key is only used in skeleton manifests (bengal project skeleton apply).
 For regular markdown files, use flat frontmatter (all fields at top level).

 Example